 But what makes Kodak tripod different is the simplicity and build-quality.
 It has a beautiful aluminum finish that’s sturdy.
 The tripod head may be plastic, but it looks sleek and high-grade as compared to its competitors.

 If you love to travel, this compact tripod is the best option for you.
-Despite having an aluminum body, it still only weighs 2.99 pounds.
+Despite having an aluminium body, it still only weighs 2.99 pounds.
 That’s quite a feat since it rivals its more expensive carbon fibre counterparts in that aspect.

 What makes the K&F Concept tripod attractive to travel photographers is that it can fit in small bags.
 That means you can place it in plane cabins without any issues.
 Despite the K&F Concept’s compact size, you can extend it up to 62 inches.